Jay M. Robinson High School: Academics

 Robinson offers classes in all subjects required under the North Carolina Department of Public Instruction (DPI).
 Advanced Placement courses are offered in U.S. History, World History, European History, American Government and Politics, Calculus AB and BC, Statistics, Biology, Chemistry, Environmental Science, Physics, Psychology, Music Theory, Studio Art, Spanish, English Grammar and Composition, and English Literature.
 Many online classes for college credit are provided by Rowan-Cabarrus Community College.
 In 2006 Robinson added an on-campus AFJROTC program.
 The school hosts broadcasting classes, with a 6-minute show airing each day.
 The marching band, named "The Pride of Robinson", won over 30 awards in 2006.

 Robinson was recognized by the North Carolina Department of Public Instruction as a "School of Distinction" under the state's ABC standards for public education for the 2005–06 school year.

 Its high school newspaper is the Paw Print, which is a member of the High School National Ad Network.

 Athletics

 Robinson's athletic teams are known as the "Bulldogs".
 The school is a member of the 2A division of the North Carolina High School Athletic Association and competes in the Yadkin Valley Conference with several other high schools in Union, Stanly, and Cabarrus Counties.
 The school sponsors interscholastic football, cross country (boys and girls), volleyball, basketball (boys and girls), wrestling, swimming (boys and girls), soccer (boys and girls), tennis (boys and girls), track and field (boys and girls), golf, baseball, and softball.

 From 2005 to 2009 and 2012 to 2015, Robinson competed in the 4A classification of the NCHSAA, in the MeCKa Conference.
 Currently, the school is in the South Piedmont Conference, with other schools in Cabarrus County.

-In 2007 Robinson won its first state championship, with a first place finish in the high jump at the NCHSAA 4A Track and Field championships.
-In 2008, a sophomore went undefeated in the 112-pound weight class to win the NCHSAA 4A Wrestling championship.